Death Of IE; Its Aftermath On Cross Browser Compatibility

 Ruled Out By The Developer Community

-Today, developer’s community is slowly diminishing in terms of the death of IE. If you open the discussion forums on the internet explorer issues or development or anything technically related to it, the posts you will see have aged a lot.
+Today, the developer’s community is slowly diminishing in terms of the death of IE. If you open the discussion forums on the internet explorer issues or development or anything technically related to it, the posts you will see have aged a lot.
 Very few discussions are still alive.
 This directs us to one point, developers have shifted their focus from Internet Explorer and it would not be wrong to say that Internet Explorer is not even considered a priority today for development.
-If we discuss about the features or the upcoming challenges in browsers, Internet Explorer is left out of the discussion.
+If we discuss the features or the upcoming challenges in browsers, Internet Explorer is left out of the discussion.
 Developing a new feature is developed keeping in mind all the major browsers except Internet Explorer because all the new features include new frameworks which are not understood by the Internet Explorer.
 But no developer can be blamed for that.
 After all, it has been discontinued from 3 years now.
 As a developer, you would also not develop something solely for Internet Explorer based on the fact that the audience has decreased so much, that the time and efforts for it are not worth.
 So yeah, Microsoft, people and developers all have negative feedback towards Internet Explorer.
 This is what has led to the death of IE. But this did not happen suddenly in a day.
 It was a slow process just like a political event.
 Let us focus on the timeline from the rise of Internet Explorer to see how it went from the most used browser to the most ignored browser today, eventually leading to the death of IE.

 Timeline From The Life To The Death Of IE

 To know about the effect of Internet Explorer defunct is creating on the world, you need to know what Internet Explorer was once and why is it so important to the developer community.
-Nothing in this world diminish in a day.
+Nothing in this world diminishes in a day.
 To know the effects, we should know the timeline of events that led to the death of IE.

 The Start & Birth

 Internet explorer was born in 1995.
 Back when only one browser was available in the market, Netscape.
 But the problem with Netscape was that it was not free.
-You need money to work and invest efforts.
+You need money to work and invest in efforts.
 This was not the case with Microsoft.
 Microsoft already had funds and was ready to invest in the advertisement free of cost.
 They developed a new browser called Internet Explorer which was free and on the top of it, came pre-installed with Microsoft Windows.
 It turned out to be the best deal back then as it eventually overtook Netscape Navigator.

 The downfall seed was planted in Internet Explorer when they were developing it.
 Internet Explorer never followed the guidelines of W3C.
 This was the main authority to decide the guidelines for browsers and websites.
 Internet Explorer decided to follow their own rules and work on them only.
 This was fine with the developers until those browsers came into the market who were actually following the guidelines and interpreting the websites on them was far easier than it was on Internet Explorer.
-The first among them was Opera.
+The first of them was Opera.
 This was the point from where the slow death of IE began.

 The 21st Century

 21st century played a major role in both rising and gradual death of IE. As soon as it was developed, it gained a good majority among the people because of the above-stated reasons.
 Microsoft Windows gave this browser the best platform that anyone can imagine.
 An operating system which is in almost every computer was serving this browser free of cost.
 This continued in the 21st century and in 2003, Internet Explorer became the most popular browser among the people.
-Although the developers were struggling, people were happy because surfing internet was everything for which they cared about and they were getting it.
+Although the developers were struggling, people were happy because surfing the internet was everything for which they cared about and they were getting it.
 This was not the case on the other side.
 Developers were not happy with the way Internet Explorer wanted things to be.
 Internet Explorer never cared about the rules and regulations decided by W3C.
 But, these were followed by the developers to develop the website.
-Rules were important as it created a universal standard for everyone.
+Rules were important as they created a universal standard for everyone.
 Developing something and then rectifying it again for Internet Explorer especially was becoming overwork and a headache for the developers.
 This was the opportunity that other companies wanted, and they took it at once.
-They started developing their own browser which favours what developers are demanding.
+They started developing their own browser which favors what developers are demanding.
 As they devised a plan for the death of IE.

 2014 The Death Of IE6